Zenomodiff/Randrom-Places-Names-API/README.md

-# Food Names API 🍗🍔🍕🍜
+# Place Names API 🍗🍔🍕🍜

-+ An API that will return random Food Names 🍡🥧🎂🌮
++ An API that will return random Place Names 🍡🥧🎂🌮
-+ Dedicated To All Food Lovers ❤️
++ Dedicated To All Place Lovers ❤️

 ## Usage:

-+ `https://food-names-api.herokuapp.com` to get the documentation.
++ `https://place-names-api.herokuapp.com` to get the documentation.
-+ `https://food-names-api.herokuapp.com/api/Food-Names/all` to get all the Food Names at once.
++ `https://place-names-api.herokuapp.com/api/Place-Names/all` to get all the Place Names at once.
-+ Change `all` to parameter `?number=` to specify the number of Food Names you want to receive.
++ Change `all` to parameter `?number=` to specify the number of Place Names you want to receive.
-+ Change `all` to parameter `?index=` to specify the index of the Food Name you are targeting.
++ Change `all` to parameter `?index=` to specify the index of the Place Name you are targeting.

 This project is hosted by [Heroku](https://www.heroku.com/)